-The protection relays are also capable of horizontal or peer-to-peer communication.
-They can be programmed to publish (send) information to and subscribe (receive) information from other devices according to IEC 61850-8-1 and IEC 61850-9-2 LE.
+The merging units are also capable of horizontal or peer-to-peer communication.
+They can be programmed to publish (send) information to other devices according to IEC 61850-8-1 and IEC 61850-9-2 LE.

 IEC 61850 standard Edition 2 increased several identification string lengths which affect communication engineering and interoperability.
 The table lists identification length values to be considered especially with third party tools.
 ABB tools generally check the length values.